 Financial assets and financial liabilities are recognised on the Company's statement of financial position when the Company becomes party to the contractual provisions of the instrument.
+The Company does not currently utilise derivative financial instruments.

 Trade receivables, loans and other receivables